Skip to content

 Best for: Hosts who want simplicity and maximum audience compatibility

 Zoom Pro removes the 40-minute limit from the free plan and adds cloud recording, reporting, and the ability to share recordings with a passcode-protected link.
-For most small business hosts running webinars for existing audiences, this is all you need.
+For most small business hosts running webinars for existing audiences up to 100 people, this is all you need.

 What it does not do: Registration pages, post-event email automation, attendee scoring.
 You export a CSV and handle follow-up separately.